Large-Hadron-Collider901/Reading-Notes/The-Coders-Computer.md

 3. **Themes:** Allow you to customize the appearance of your page by giving you the option to select a colors for the background of your text editor and to choose the series of colors in your text
 4. **Extensions:** Optimize your experience by allowing you to accomplish more with mininmal effort.
 Extensions act like plug-ins for your text editor

+## The Command Line ##

+The command line is a interface system where you can enter commands and recieve feedback to those commands.

+## The Shell ##